scc-digitalhub/hub/catalog/projects/rag-text-service/README.md

 - Model: gte-base (from Hugging Face Hub)
 - Engine: VLLM
 - Feature: TextEmbedding
-- Purpose: Converts text into semantic vector representations for similarity search
+- Token limit: The model accepts a maximum input of 512 tokens per request to generate embeddings.

 ### embedder

+This Python batch processing function is responsible for preparing and indexing documents into a vector store database, specifically utilizing PGVectorStore.
+PGVectorStore is a PostgreSQL extension that enables efficient storage and retrieval of vector embeddings, making it suitable for semantic search and similarity-based queries.
+The function processes input documents, generates their vector representations (embeddings), and stores them in the PGVectorStore database for subsequent retrieval and analysis.

-A Python batch processing function that prepares and indexes documents into the vector database.
+A Python batch processing function that prepares and indexes documents into the vector store database.

 **Key specifications:**
 - Python version: 3.10